How a Man Ages?

 2. The Role of Genetics in Aging: Unraveling the DNA Blueprint

 Our genetic makeup plays a significant role in the ageing process, determining our susceptibility to age-related conditions and influencing our longevity.
+Here’s a closer look at the interplay between genetics and ageing:

 Longevity Genes: Unlocking the Secrets of Long and Healthy Lives

+Longevity genes, or “lifespan genes,” are genetic variations linked to extended lifespans and reduced risk of age-related diseases.
 For example, the FOXO3 gene has been associated with exceptional longevity in certain populations.
 Studying these genes provides valuable insights into the genetic determinants of ageing.

 Genetic Variants and Aging Susceptibility

 Certain genetic variants can predispose individuals to age-related conditions.
 For instance, the Apolipoprotein E (APOE) gene variant is associated with an increased risk of Alzheimer’s disease.
+Genetic testing can help identify these variants, allowing individuals to take proactive steps to mitigate their risk and promote healthy ageing.

 Epigenetics: The Intersection of Genetics and Environment